-One of Australia’s most experienced journalists, the widely respected Steve Waterson, has penned a series of excoriating articles on Australia’s mismanagement of the Covid scare.
+From the very beginning, one of Australia’s most experienced journalists, the widely respected Steve Waterson, penned a series of excoriating articles on Australia’s mismanagement of the Covid scare.

 The articles, with prominent headlines such as “Paying for an epidemic of stupidity”, have appeared in the national newspaper The Australian, Rupert Murdoch’s flagship title in the land of his birth.